streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 <Cloud src="https://share.streamlit.io/snehankekre/bvcf78ygv8/old/hello.py" height="700" />

 Notice how large the file is!
 Each app “page” is written as a function, and the selectbox is used to pick which page to display.
-As our app continues to grow, maintaining the code requires a lot of additional overhead.
+As our app grows, maintaining the code requires a lot of additional overhead.
 Moreover, we’re limited by the `st.selectbox` UI to choose which “page” to run, we cannot customize individual page titles with `st.set_page_config`, and we’re unable to navigate between pages using URLs.

 ## Convert an existing app into a multipage app

 Now that we've identified the limitations of a single-page app, we what can we do about it?
-Well, armed with our knowledge from the previous section, we can convert the existing app to be a multipage app, of course!
-At a high-level, we need to perform the following steps:
+Armed with our knowledge from the previous section, we can convert the existing app to be a multipage app, of course!
+At a high level, we need to perform the following steps:

 1. Create a new `pages` folder in the same folder where the “entrypoint file” (`hello.py`) lives
 2. Rename our entrypoint file to `Hello.py` , so that the title in the sidebar is capitalized